 What is the Process of Finalizing the Uncontested Divorce?

-Once you have submitted all the documents and completed the divorce papers, the final court hearing will be conducted to finalize the uncontested divorce process.
-This includes your settlement agreement, but after you have been parted from your spouse for 60 days.
+Once you submit all the documents and complete the divorce papers, the court will conduct the final hearing to finalize the uncontested divorce process.
+This includes your settlement agreement, but only after you have been separated from your spouse for 60 days.

 Contested Divorce and Uncontested Divorce – What is the Difference?